Summer Work

 - Read a book in a format (or genre) that I don’t normally read for fun.

-Summer History: Students entering Grade 6 are required to read one of the biographies below.
-If you are so inclined to read more of the biographies, please feel free to do so.
+Students entering Grade 6 are required to read one of the biographies below.
+If you are so inclined to read more than one of the biographies, please feel free to do so.
 We will learn about each of these famous people in world history throughout the year.
-Follow up/assessment will be discussed in September in each of the history classes.
+Follow-up/assessment will be discussed in September in each of the history classes.
 The required history selection is in addition to any selections above for English.
+Choose one (1) of the following biographies:

 - Who Was Alexander the Great?, Kathryn Waterfield